stanford-dancebreak/stanford-dancebreak.github.io/content/info/faq.md

 ## I have too many opps at Dancebreak >:(
 * You ever see one of those playlists on youtube about [waltzing with your enemy](https://www.youtube.com/results?search_query=waltzing+with+your+enemy)?
 Yeah.
 That could be you!
 The enemies to lovers trope has [*never* been more popular](https://www.google.com/search?q=enemies+to+lovers&oq=enemies+to+lovers&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQRRg8MgYIAhBFGDwyBggDEEUYPDIGCAQQLhhA0gEIMjU0MWowajSoAgCwAgE&sourceid=chrome&ie=UTF-8).
   * In seriousness- you don’t have to accept every invitation to dance.
 “No” is a complete answer.
-## I’m someone that really needs to know the exact etiquette of a place before I go out dancing”
+## I’m someone that really needs to know the exact etiquette of a place before I go out dancing.
 * and you’re so real for that!
 You’re always welcome to reach out with any additional questions about Dancebreak if anything pops up.
 Richard Powers also has some write-ups on social dance etiquette- feel free to give them a read as well! [https://socialdance.stanford.edu/Syllabi/Dancing.htm](https://socialdance.stanford.edu/Syllabi/Dancing.htm)

 Don’t see your question on this list?
 Have more questions?
 Let us know at dancebreak-owner@lists.stanford.edu